 Drottninghög – a neighbourhood built to last

 Drottninghög was the first area built in Helsingborg as part of the Million Programme.
-This was an ambitious public housing project between 1965 and 1974 with the aim of building one million affordable homes in response to a housing shortage.
+This was an ambitious public housing project between 1965 and 1974 with the aim of building a million affordable homes in response to a housing shortage.

 As a type of neighbourhood that became known for its monotonous design and lack of diversity, the district is now being developed and transformed through the DrottningH project – an initiative that will run for at least twenty years with a focus on environmental, social, and economic sustainability.